RibbonedAce/MeleeRecoveryBot/README.md

 - Meteor canceling is performed slowly
 ## Difficulty 3: Hard
 - Three recovery options are chosen (usually Side Special, Up Special, and Air Dodge)
-- Recovery can be as far in as possible, sweet-spot to the ledge, or sweet-spot on stage
+- Recovery can start anywhere
-- Even chance between fading back early, fading back late, and not fading back at all
+- Recovery can aim anywhere, including downward angles to ledge
-- The target destination can be on stage or to ledge
+- Even chance between fading back early, fading back late, and holding in for drift
 - Trajectory DI is away when hit towards stage or hit a bit more strongly off stage, otherwise for survival
 - Smash DI is high (for a human)
 - Fast-falling is always performed